 The primary functions of Reimbursement and Certificate of Need (CON) include establishment of payment rates for medical and residential care services, cost report auditing, and performing certificate of need reviews for nursing facilities, residential care homes, and ICF/IID development projects.
 Cost based rates are issued on an annual basis by the unit for services including hospitals, nursing facilities, home health care, clinics, and community residences for the elderly and disabled; as well as state-operated psychiatric hospitals, ICF/IID and federal Medicaid waiver services.
 Since rate changes have a significant impact on the Department's budget, Reimbursement and Certificate of Need also conducts special rate projection analysis.
 Rate appeals and hearings are processed through the unit, while cost report audits are conducted through a contract with a major accounting firm and the Department's Quality Assurance Division.
-The unit is comprised of sixteen staff including a Director, a Manager, an office position, and thirteen analysts.
+The unit is comprised of twelve staff including a Director, a Manager, an office position, and nine analysts.

 Reimbursement and Certificate of Need (CON) is Responsible for: